Maatify/admin-infra/docs/phases/README.phase4.md

 ## 🏁 Definition of Phase 4 Completion

-Phase 4 is **complete** when:
+Phase 4 will be considered **complete** when:

 * All orchestrators contain execution logic
 * No TODO / fail-fast placeholders remain
-* PHPUnit tests exist and pass
+* PHPUnit tests exist and pass for all orchestration paths
 * PHPStan Level MAX passes
 * No architectural document is violated
-* No new public surface introduced
+* No new public surface is introduced

 ---

+## 🧭 Phase 4 — Implementation Progress

+### Orchestrator Status

+- [x] AdminLifecycleOrchestrator
+- [ ] SystemSettingsOrchestrator
+- [ ] AuthorizationOrchestrator
+- [ ] SessionSecurityOrchestrator
+- [ ] AuthenticationOrchestrator

+---

 ## 📌 Transition Rule

-After Phase 4:
+After Phase 4 is closed:

 ➡️ System is **behaviorally complete but infrastructure-free**
 ➡️ Subsequent phases may safely introduce drivers and adapters

 ---

-## ✅ Phase 4 — Implementation Confirmation

-Phase 4 has been fully implemented in compliance with this blueprint.

-### Verified Outcomes

-* All orchestration skeletons replaced with real execution logic
-* Read-before-write sequencing enforced where required
-* Audit and notification intents emitted for all privileged actions
-* Read-only orchestration methods implemented as pure passthrough
-* No contract changes introduced
-* No business logic embedded
-* No framework or infrastructure assumptions added

-### Quality Gates

-* PHPUnit test suite implemented for orchestration logic
-* PHPStan Level MAX passes with zero errors
-* All architectural constraints respected

-### Governance State
+## 🏛 Governance State

-**Phase 4 is CLOSED.**
+Phase 4 is currently **IN PROGRESS**.

-Any further modification to orchestration behavior requires:
-* A new phase **or**
-* An explicit ADR

----
+This document serves as the **authoritative execution blueprint** for Phase 4 until all completion criteria are met.

+Any attempt to mark Phase 4 as closed before satisfying the above conditions is **architecturally invalid**.